-Advanced Torts (Professor Yasser's section only)

-Advanced Trial Practice

-Arbitration

-Evidence Workshop

-Externships

-Family Law Practicum

-Immigration Law Clinic and other Legal Clinic Courses

-Introduction to Alternative Dispute Resolution

-Interviewing, Counseling and Negotiating

-Law Office Management

-Mediation

-Pretrial Practice

-Real Estate Transactions

-Social Security Disability Law

-Sports Law

-Texas Civil Procedure

-Trial Practice

-^{}Required courses can change at the discretion of the faculty at any time.
+Advanced Trial Practice Arbitration Contracts Drafting Deals: Patterns and Practices in Business Transactions Electronic Discovery Practicum Evidence Workshop Externships Advanced Family Law Practicum Immigration Law Clinic and other Legal Clinic Courses Introduction to Alternative Dispute Resolution Interviewing, Counseling and Negotiating Law Office Management Mediation Real Estate Transactions Social Security Disability Law Law of Sports Texas Civil Procedure Trial Practice a.
+Students matriculating on or after January 2016 must take at least six (6) credits of a legal clinic, an externship or a simulation course that the faculty concludes (on a class-by-class basis) that meets the experiential learning requirements as set forth in ABA Standards 303 and 304.

 Not all courses in the above list are approved by the Faculty as courses to which the honors/pass/fail system may be applied.
-Please refer to Section I.B.4.b for a complete listing of approved courses that may, at the option of the professor, be taught as honors/pass/fail courses.
+Please refer to Section I.B.4.b for a complete listing of approved courses that may, at the option of the professor, be taught as honors/pass/D/fail courses.